AAverin/AndroidNetworkManager/README.md

-AndroidNetworkManager
+# AndroidNetworkManager
 =====================

-Basic NetworkManager implementation for Android that I use in my projects
+Basic NetworkManager implementation for Android that I use in my projects.

+## Main concept

+## Usage examples